daylinmorgan/oizys/README.md

 After some more experimentation with my flakes setup I will try to deploy it on a GCP server in order to host [git.dayl.in](https://git.dayl.in).

+Try to track the goal of the `check.sh` script.